-This dish has all the flavors of Spain and Greece coming together in union.
-I love dishes in which I can add the ingredients (this dish you do sauté the ingredients first) and then pop in the oven, literally unchecked, for an hour and a half or less and have a beautiful meal every time.
+Mediterranean Chicken with Saffron has all the flavors of Spain and Greece coming together in union.
+I love dishes in which I can add the ingredients (this dish you do sauté the ingredients first) and then pop in the oven.
+Literally unchecked, after an hour and a half or less and have a beautiful meal every time.

 Dreaming of Spain and our time there

 This dish comes to you with memories of our trip to Spain, now four years ago.
 Did I mention I want to go back to this magical land, where dishes burst with flavor and color!
 Outdoor cafes line the streets and squares.
 People gather to enjoy each others company late into the night.
 Food and drinks are enjoyed and shared.

 We loved this atmosphere as we traveled from Madrid to Granada, Ronda and Sevilla.
 We would sit outdoors, enjoying small dishes of patatas bravas or charcuterie plates with Iberico ham or small single serving paella dishes.
 So many delicious flavors to enjoy!

 This dish is similar to paella in taste, with the flavors of saffron and Spanish paprika, but also similar to paella in the many variations of the dish.
 Make it with smoked paprika or try it with regular paprika.

 Changing out some ingredients if you are missing something

 With the pandemic this year, I often just leave an ingredient out instead of running to the store.
 If you don’t have an ingredient on hand simply change it out.
 Or maybe there’s something in it you don’t care for.
 You prefer a different vegetable or spice; simply change it out.
 No worries for this dish!

 I always like to keep certain ingredients in stock in the pantry: jars of marinated artichoke hearts and sun dried tomatoes, cartons of gluten free chicken broth, and there’s usually a type of olive there also, and most often chicken breast or chicken thighs in the freezer.